Learning Track

 # List defined collections and their schemas

-bengal collections list
+bengal content collections

-# Validate content without building
+# Validate content against schemas without building

 # Validate specific collection

-bengal collections validate --collection blog
+bengal content schemas --collection blog

 Advanced Options